What age should you start training your gundog puppy?

 Puppies’ attention span

-And bear in mind that the earlier you start, the more slowly you must progress.
+Training should be age appropriate.
 A three month old puppy may be able to sit in your kitchen for ten seconds, but it will be a long time before she can sit quietly in a field whilst other dogs race around fetching dummies.

-A puppy’s attention span is very short and if you push on too fast (as will be the temptation if you start very young) you will set your puppy up to fail.
+A puppy’s attention span is very short and if you push on too fast (as can be the temptation if you start very young) you will set your puppy up to fail.
 Which would be a great shame.

 Your situation is unique

-What you decide to do will depend on your personal circumstances.
+What you decide to do with your puppy will depend on your personal circumstances.
 I am guessing that Keith Erlandson did not have to walk the kids to school with a six month old spaniel in tow.
 If your dog lives in the home with you, rather than in a kennel, you are going to have to do a certain amount of training in order for your dog to fit into the rhythm of family life.

 Teaching your puppy to sit, and even to walk to heel at four or five months old, using modern and positive methods is not likely to be in conflict with those aims.
 Just remember to keep it fun, upbeat, and to enjoy yourselves.